3b/classimp/README.md

 classimp
 ========

-common lisp/cffi bindings for Open Asset Import Library (http://assimp.sourceforge.net/)
+common lisp/cffi bindings for Open Asset Import Library (https://www.assimp.org/)

-Should support assimp versions 3.0 to 3.3.x.
+Should support assimp versions 3.0 to 5.4.3.
 Version to support is determined by querying c library at compile time (or load if not previously compiled), with errors if versions don't match at load or runtime.
-(Current assimp from git will be detected as 3.3, but isn't completely binary compatible so might have problems)
+(Current assimp from git will probably be detected as last released version, but might not be completely binary compatible so might have problems)

 Allows (among other things) loading of the following formats: